Sweetening & fructose intolerance

 Sucrose (household sugar)

-When we say sugar, we probably always mean household sugar, although sugar is only an umbrella term for all sweet-tasting saccharides is.
-The “normal” sugar (household sugar / sucrose ) is produced from beet or sugar cane (in which case it is called cane sugar).
-“Sugar” is a disaccharide and consists of 50 % from fruit sugar (fructose) and 50 % from grape sugar (glucose).
+When we say sugar, we probably always mean household sugar, although sugar is just an umbrella term for all sweet-tasting saccharides .
+The “normal” sugar (household sugar / sucrose ) is obtained from beet or sugar cane (in which case it is called cane sugar).
+“Sugar” is a disaccharide and consists of 50 % fruit sugar (fructose) and 50 % dextrose (glucose).

 Other names: Raw sugar, cane sugar, whole cane sugar, whole sugar, brown sugar, sucrose, sucrose, candy sugar, coconut blossom sugar …